 Driven by a commitment to sustainability, my work invites viewers to reconsider their perceptions of waste and to see beauty and potential in the overlooked materials of our everyday lives.

 Siri Hansen (b.
 2001, Sweden) is a jeweller, maker and plasticsmith working primarily with plastic waste as a material.
-She is currently studying for a Master’s Degree in CRAFT! with specialization in jewellery and corpus at Konstfack, Sweden.
-Before this she did her Bachelor (Honours) at the Glasgow School of Art, United Kingdom (2020-2024).
+She is currently completing her MFA in Craft.
+Before this, she did her BA(Hons) in jewellery at the Glasgow School of Art, United Kingdom (2020-2024).

 Plainting, 2025